nate-maxwell/nate-maxwell.github.io/_posts/2025-08-27-mycelia-protocol.md

 `SUBSCRIBER`, `TRANSFORMER` }.
 * <u>Command Type</u>

-    What we what the object to do with the object value that was sent to the
+    What we want the object to do with the object value that was sent to the
 broker: { `SEND`, `ADD`, `REMOVE` }.

 This effectively makes the header a 4byte length prefix followed by 3 bytes